KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # Factory Reset

-Tested Besder camera has a separate button installed which, when pressed, defaults settings of the Besder camera.
-There is also a port for connecting ethernet cable and a socket for connecting power cord.
-You can see it in the picture below.
+Besder 6024PB-XMA501 IP camera has a separate button installed which, when pressed, defaults settings of the tested Besder camera.
+There is also a port for connecting Ethernet cable and a socket for connecting power cord.
+It can be seen in the picture below:

 ![Camera dongles](/img/Camera_dongles.jpg)